tx00100xt/SE1-TFE-JumpFUN/README.md

 cd SE1-TFE-JumpFUN/Sources
 ./build-linux64.sh               # use build-linux32.sh for 32-bits
 ```
 After that , libraries will be collected in the Mods and (x32 or x64) directory.
+Copy them to:
-Copy them to SeriousSamClassic/SamTFE/Mods/JumpFUN/Bin, SeriousSamClassic/SamTFE/Mods/JumpFUNHD/Bin folder.
+SeriousSamClassic/SamTFE/Mods/JumpFUN/Bin, SeriousSamClassic/SamTFE/Mods/JumpFUNHD/Bin folder.

 ### Raspberry Pi